hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```
 The sad ending to this story is that I was not able to discover the reason for the difference.
-When I tried to analyze the query plan on my computer, both version were similarly fast.
+When I tried to analyze the query plan on my computer, both version started to take similar time.
 I did not go as far as trying to run Postgres' analyze on the production database, as it might not end up well.

-The moral of the story is not that you should go crazy adding unnecessary joins to your queries, and hope that it will speed them up.
+The moral of this story is not that you should go crazy adding unnecessary joins to your queries, and hope that it will speed them up.
 But you should be careful when optimizing.
 Query planner can sometimes get hints from things that almost seem like a programmer's mistake.

 ### Validate in production